 The IRS is warning businesses to stay alert and informed in the face of potential fraud, as a popular W-2 phishing scam that first reared its ugly head last year is re-circulating this tax season.
 All businesses should be on the lookout, as the scam has expanded from targeting for-profit corporations to targeting school districts tribal organizations, and nonprofits, making all businesses more vulnerable.

 Scammers are successfully impersonating company executives in an email identity-theft scheme that requests sensitive employee information from payroll or human resources departments, such as W-2 forms.
 The email is sent from an address that appears to be from the executive’s company email address, and uses the name of a senior company official to request information, typically like this:

 - “Kindly send me the individual 2016 W-2 (PDF) and earnings summary of all W-2 of our company staff for a quick review.”

 - “Can you send me the updated list of employees with full details (Name, Social Security Number, Date of Birth, Home Address, Salary).”

-- “I want you to send me the list of W-2 copy of employees’ wage and tax statement for 2016, I need them in PDF file type, you can send it as an attachment.
+- “I want you to send me the list of W-2 copies of employees’ wage and tax statement for 2016, I need them in PDF file type, you can send it as an attachment.
 Kindly prepare the lists and email them to me asap.”

 Once the cybercriminals are given access to employee names, SSNs, and income information, they impersonate taxpayers and attempt to file fraudulent tax returns for tax refunds.